bodhichristian/AskAI/README.md

 ![AskAI Showcase 2 003](https://user-images.githubusercontent.com/110639779/216637878-0a52554f-5010-4272-9d06-3542a7d2bc74.jpeg)
 SavedChatView displays a chat with the interaction date in the navigation bar, engine image (with optional favorite badge), user request, and ChatGPT response.
 As an easter egg, the user may drag the image around the screen, and it will return to its original position upon release.
 InfoView provides users with more information about working with each chat engine, and credits/links to OpenAI and connecting with the developer.

-Prospective Updates:
+Future Updates:
-* Add DALL-E integration for image generation
+* Add ability to save images, both in app, as well as to Photos
-* Create a flat hierarchy at the top level with a TabView whose tab items include ChatGPTMainView, DALLEMainView, and UserProfileView
+* Add UserProfileView
 * Optional biometric authentication at sign-in